WCSCourses/WWPG_2021/README.md

 # Working with Pathogen Genomes (Asia) (Virtual)
 Hands-on training in genomic analysis of bacterial and eukaryotic pathogens

+# Course overview
+Understanding pathogen genomes, how they evolve and which genes are essential for their ability to cause disease, is a key part of the battle to reduce the global disease burden.

+This five-day computational course aims to give molecular microbiologists working with bacterial and eukaryotic pathogens a working knowledge of genomic analysis.
+The course will be taught by members of the Parasites & Microbes teams from the Wellcome Sanger Institute in collaboration with regional instructors and speakers, and will take the form of a series of modules covering the fundamental aspects of DNA sequence analysis and exploitation.

+The course begins with training in the use of genome analysis software (Artemis and ACT), developed at the Sanger Institute for genome exploration and comparative genomics.
+It then goes on to cover the mapping of Illumina sequence data, SNP calling, phylogenetics, genome assembly, genome annotation and RNA-seq.

+Each module will be introduced with a short talk, followed by hands-on worked examples using data from bacterial and eukaryotic pathogens.
+A key aspect of this course is the shared interest in pathogens between instructors and participants.
+This common understanding of the questions and problems presented by our work results in particularly fruitful interactions.

+The course is aimed at research scientists or clinicians/healthcare professionals based in institutes in Asia who are actively involved in, or soon to commence, relevant research on bacterial and eukaryotic pathogens.
+The course is free to attend for non-commercial applicants and limited bursaries are available to cover travel and accommodation expenses.
+The course will be taught in English.

 [Course website](https://coursesandconferences.wellcomeconnectingscience.org/event/working-with-pathogen-genomes-vietnam-2021/)

 ## Instructors